Sustainability criteria for biofuels

 Biobased petrol and biobased diesel sold under the biofuels mandate must meet the sustainability criteria for biofuels.

-The sustainability criteria include:
+The sustainability criteria are:

-Greenhouse gas criterion: life cycle assessment
+Greenhouse gas assessment

 - commission your own greenhouse gas assessment

 - obtain approval from the Department of Environment and Science that your production process is covered.

 Biofuels produced from waste streams need to meet the greenhouse gas criterion only.
 No other sustainability standards apply.
 This encourages the production of sustainable biofuels from legally obtained waste streams.

 The Regulation provides industry with commonly used standards to demonstrate compliance with the general sustainability criteria.
 Refer to Liquid Fuel Supply Regulation 2016 Schedule 1 Sustainability criteria for biofuels for more information.

 If you hold a valid certification for an alternative sustainability standard that manages environmental risks, you may apply for approval of the nominated standard as 'equivalent to' the relevant standard in the Regulation.
 Biofuels producers can contact email@example.com for information on applications for approval.